 - Are Tencent shares over-valued?

 - How volatile are Tencent shares?

 How to buy shares in Tencent

 - Compare share trading platforms.
-To buy shares in an international company from Australia you'll need to find a trading platform that offers access to international stock markets.
+To buy shares in a company that's listed outside of Australia, you'll need to find a trading platform that offers access to global stock markets.
 If you're just starting out, look for a platform with low brokerage and foreign exchange fees.

 - Open and fund your brokerage account.
 Complete an application with your personal and financial details, like your ID and tax file number.
 Fund your account with a bank transfer, credit card or debit card.

 - Search for Tencent.
 Find the share by name or ticker symbol: 0700.
 Research its history to confirm it's a solid investment against your financial goals.